AndresMpa/babylon/webpackCourse/note.md

 Este archivo sirve para extender las configuraciones de webpack de ese modo se pueden agregar plugin entre otras cosas

+## CLI

+Webpack comes with a CLI call webpack once it is installed, so to use it you type "npx webpack" also you can use scripts inside package.json to make this easier

+npm i webpack webpack-cli -D

 ## Babel

 ```